prodypanda/copytabs/README.md

 There are no known issues at this time.
 If you encounter any problems, please file an issue on the GitHub repository.

 ## 📝 Release Notes

+## [0.1.2] - 2024-08-07

+### Added
+- New configuration options to control the visibility of status bar buttons:
+  - `copytabs.showCopyAllButton`
+  - `copytabs.showCopySelectedButton`
+  - `copytabs.showCopyCustomButton`
+- Dynamic update of status bar items when configuration changes

+### Changed
+- Updated README with information about new configuration options
+- Improved code structure to support customizable status bar items

 ### 0.1.1